5 Day Lodge Safari

 Day 3 Serengeti National Park

 The whole day will be spent on a game drive in the Serengeti National Park.
+The areas you will visit depend upon the location of the herds.
 During the short rainy season in November and December the herds move from the hills in the north to the plains in the south while during the longer rainy season from April to June they return back up north.
 This circle of life is determined by the rainfalls and locations of the herds might vary from year to year but your guide will know where to find the animals and where to see them best.
 A visit to the Serengeti Visitor Centre is also possible.
 Here you can learn more about the history of the park and the research that is being done by the Frankfurter Zoological Society.
 You will spend another night at the Kati Kati Tented Camp.

 Breakfast; Lunch; Dinner